RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics

 \paragraph{Learning the data manifold}

-mRNA datasets are typically scarce, undersampled, and biased toward specific experimental conditions, which makes it difficult to learn a faithful latent manifold directly from the train data.
-To address this, we adopt SUGAR~\citep{SUGAR}, a diffusion geometry-based generative method that learns the geometry of the data and samples the manifold uniformly.
-This augmentation enriches the latent space with geometry-preserving samples, helping the model better approximate the underlying mRNA manifold even in sparse regions.
+mRNA datasets are typically scarce and unevenly sampled, which can hinder learning a faithful latent manifold directly from observed data.
+To mitigate this issue, we augment the latent embeddings using SUGAR~\cite{SUGAR}, a diffusion geometry-based method introduced in Section~\ref{sec:preliminaries}.
+This augmentation enriches the learned manifold with geometry-preserving samples, particularly in sparse regions, improving robustness of subsequent manifold projection.